Your Sydney supply chain runs on email, a freight portal, and hope, and lead-time blowouts surprise you each quarter

 How to choose a developer in Sydney

 Hire a team that can integrate freight-forwarder and customs data, because in-transit visibility is the hard, valuable part.
 Ask how they'd calculate landed cost per SKU and model customs timing.
 A Sydney developer who works with importers and distributors will understand Port Botany lead times, duty and import GST, and the cost of a surprise stockout.
-Connect the supply chain system to an inventory management system, a warehouse management system, and business intelligence dashboards from one team so visibility runs from port to shelf to report.
+Connect the supply chain system to an inventory management system, a warehouse management system, and business intelligence (BI) dashboards from one team so visibility runs from port to shelf to report.

 - !A vendor with no plan to integrate freight and customs data; ask how they get in-transit visibility